 The amount of coverage limit is the major basis of insurance premiums.
 The higher the coverage limit you get, the higher your premiums will be.

 Claims also affect liquor liability insurance policies costs.
-Frequent claims can result in increased insurance premiums.
+In addition, frequent claims can result in increased insurance premiums.

 The level of risk in every business is different.
 Businesses with a higher risk of liabilities tend to have higher premiums.
 Bars and restaurants have higher risks as they often serve alcohol than wineries holding occasional wine tasting.